 It depends.
 The Retiree Committee anticipates that any investment earnings will first be used to pay administrative expenses and other costs of the VEBA.
 To the extent that investment earnings exceed those costs and expenses, the Committee anticipates that the excess will be allocated to the accounts of retirees who, at the time of the allocation, have account balances.
-Decisions with respect to the use of investment earnings will be made, however, by a separate committee that will be charged with making decisions concerning administration of the Settlement Payment.
+Decisions regarding the use of investment earnings will be made by the VEBA Committee, which will be charged with making decisions concerning administration of the Settlement Payment.